Peter V. Daniel: U.S. Supreme Court

 On February 26, 1841, outgoing President Martin Van Buren, a Democrat, nominated Daniel as an associate justice of the Supreme Court, again to succeed Barbour (who had died).
 As Daniel's nomination to the Court was made during the final days of Van Buren's term, and with his elected successor William Henry Harrison of the Whig party due to take office on March 4, 1841, Senate Whigs opposed confirmation.
 Nonetheless, Daniel was confirmed by a wide 25–5 margin on March 2, 1841.
 His service on the Supreme Court began on January 10, 1842, and ended May 31, 1860, upon his death.

 Daniel was the most frequent dissenter in the Taney Court with nearly two-thirds of his opinions going against the majority.
 Of the seventy-four opinions he wrote, fifty were dissents.
 His political views were reactionary and made the other justices around him seem moderate in comparison.
-He arguably was the strongest supporter of slavery on the Taney Court, and he also disagreed with the amount of power that was given to the federal government.
+He was arguably the strongest supporter of slavery on the Taney Court, and he also disagreed with the amount of power that was given to the federal government.
 He wrote a concurrence in Prigg v.
 Pennsylvania (1842) which upheld the Fugitive Slave Act of 1793.
 Daniel wrote:

 He also joined the majority in Jones v.
-Van Zandt (1847) and wrote another concurrent opinion a decade later in Dred Scott v.
+Van Zandt (1847) and wrote another concurring opinion a decade later in Dred Scott v.
 Sandford, to state that "the African negro race never have been acknowledged as belonging to the family of nations."

 Justice Daniel authored only one significant opinion, West River Bridge Co. v.
 Dix, 47 U.S. (6 How.)
 507 (1848), in his eighteen years on the nation's highest court.

 Death

-Daniel died on May 31, 1860, in Richmond, Virginia at the age of 76, leaving behind five children but having survived two wives.
-He would be buried at Hollywood Cemetery beside his first wife, and soon joined by his daughter Mary, by his second wife, and eventually by his namesake son.
-Although his son Peter V. Daniels Jr. became a lawyer, his political heir may have been a boy for whom he had served as guardian and then mentored as a lawyer.
-Raleigh Travers Daniel won election as Henrico County's Commonwealth Attorney several times in the 1830s and 1840s as well as during the Civil War, would help found the Conservative Party and win election as Virginia's attorney general in 1873.
+Daniel died on May 31, 1860, in Richmond, Virginia at the age of 76, leaving behind five children and having survived two wives.
+He was buried at Hollywood Cemetery beside his first wife, and soon joined by his daughter Mary, by his second wife, and eventually by his namesake son.
+Although his son Peter V. Daniel Jr. became a lawyer, his political heir may have been a boy for whom he had served as guardian and then mentored as a lawyer.
+Raleigh Travers Daniel won election as Henrico County's Commonwealth Attorney several times in the 1830s and 1840s as well as during the Civil War, helped found the Conservative Party and won election as Virginia's attorney general in 1873.